Bachelor of Veterinary Medicine and Surgery 1 VETMED1022

 Short Description

 BVMS 1 is the first of 2 years of the Foundation Phase of the BVMS programme.
-This phase aims to provide a firm foundation in knowledge and skills for further clinical study, integrating concepts of structure and function, health and disease in contexts which emphasise the clinical and societal applications of this knowledge and encourage the development of skills for lifelong learning.
+This phase aims to provide a firm foundation in knowledge and skills for further clinical study, introducing early basic clinical concepts, integrating concepts of structure and function, health and disease in contexts which emphasise the clinical and societal applications of this knowledge and encourage the development of skills for lifelong learning.

 Timetable

-The course adopts a modular structure, with each module of teaching focused around a specific body system.
-The course consists of 6 modules, within each module, there are typically three weeks of intensive instruction followed by a week focussed on consolidation and synthesis of content and concepts.
+The course adopts a modular structure, with each module of teaching focused around a specific body system or functional area.
+The course consists of 7 modules, within each module, there are typically three weeks of intensive instruction followed by an end of module week focussed on integration and synthesis of content, skills and concepts.
 Based on maximum 24 hours/week and averaging no more than 12hrs/week lectures, typical weekly timetables are shown below:

 Weekly timetable BVMS1